Sixth Form Entry

 - Online tests are taken in verbal, non-verbal and quantitative reasoning, no specific preparation is required

 - 30 minute written papers are sat in each of the 3 subjects the applicant wishes to study at A level

 We are pleased to allow extra time and make reasonable adjustments in the written assessments for a learning difficulty or disability, if a recommendation is made by an appropriate expert.
 We will also seek evidence of history and need of provision from the candidate’s current school.
 Applications for special arrangements in the entrance assessments must be made in writing at least six weeks prior to the assessment day.

 Boys showing potential in the assessments are invited for interview.
 Applicants will usually meet with the Head of Sixth Form, a Deputy Head and a senior member of the Department for each of the subjects they wish to study at A level.
 The interviews are on a one-to-one basis and the subject interviews are academic in nature.

 Offers & Acceptances

 Offers of places are conditional upon specified grades to be achieved at I/GCSE.
-Candidates are generally expected to gain a strong list of I/GCSE passes including Mathematics and English with at least 6 A or A* passes.
+Candidates are expected to gain a strong list of I/GCSE passes including Mathematics and English with a minimum of six grade 7-9 passes and, more typically, at least six 8/9 passes including in those subjects they wish to study at A level.
+If successful, candidates will receive an individual offer with specific details of the GCSE grades they need to achieve.
 Entrants to the Sixth Form are also expected to contribute fully to the School’s co-curricular programme.
-A deposit of £1,500 is required to accept the offer of a place.
-The offer is confirmed on receipt of the applicant’s GCSE results.
+The offer is confirmed on receipt of the applicant’s GCSE results at which point a deposit of £1,600 is required to accept the offer of a place.